RinZero/roadtrip-planner/README.md

 ### `npm run test`

 Frontend Tests (without Backend comunication only used react store)
+These tests are no longer up to date because we have replaced them with end-to-end tests.
 [Testing Libraray documentation](https://testing-library.com/)

 ### `npm run cypress`